eliocamp/reproducibility-with-r/content/materials/day3/01-renv/index.markdown

 Package installation will fail if the remote repository that hosts a package is unreachable either due to local connection issues or it being down, or deleted.
 Again, there's nothing renv can do in that situation.

+Package installation can fail if the package requires compilation but the machine doesn't have enough RAM to compile.
+This is the case with the sf package, which cannot be compiled in the free-tier RStudio Cloud machine.

 ### System dependencies

-Furthermore, some R packages require certain system dependences to be installed to run renv does not handle these cases yet, so if you are using a package that needs system dependencies, installation could fail if these are not met.
+Furthermore, some R packages require certain system dependences to be installed to run. renv does not handle these cases yet, so if you are using a package that needs system dependencies, installation could fail if these are not met.
+Even if installation goes well, a pacakge might not work if it has unmed runtime dependencies.

 Even in the case in which system dependencies are fulfilled, renv offers no guarantee that these are the same versions used to run the analysis.
 This means that if results depend on the version of some system dependency, renv will not be able to ensure reproducibility.
 This includes the version of R itself!

 One tool to ensure that the whole system is stable is using containers, which is the subject of the next section.

 ## Resources